carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 > Unsupervised learning - training a model from the unlabeled input data to find the patterns in the data.
 {: .callout}

 Our dataset has labeled data, so our problem is a __supervised machine learning__ task.
-_Comment: Classification has not been defined yet.
-Add Classification and Regression to definitions above as examples?
-Add Clustering as unsupervised example?_
 There are different types of machine learning algorithms - supervised learning and __unsupervised learning__ are the main two.
-In this workshop, we focus on supervised learning __algorithms__.
+Some examples of supervised machine learning are classification and regression.
+These will be further defined in the next lesson.
+An example of unsupervised machine learning is __clustering__.

 > ## Definition
 >
-> Algorithm - is a relationship between input and output.
-It is a set of steps that takes an input and produces an output.
+> Clustering - grouping related samples in the data set.
+In the house price example, a sample is each house.
 {: .callout}

-Note there can be different types of features (text, number, category, etc).
+In this workshop, we focus on supervised learning algorithms.

 <p align="center">
 <img width="550" src="https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/gh-pages/assets/intro_1.jpg">